g-courses/jappy.docker/README.md

 ## JAPPY: Educational resource for programming classes in **JA**va, c**PP** (C++) and p**Y**thon

-JAPPY es un entorno de desarrollo pensado como recurso educativo para clases de programación que utilicen Java, C++ o Python.
-Se puede utilizar en forma indepediente a través de un cliente Jupyter conectado al puerto `8888:tcp` o a través del IDE VSCode.
+JAPPY is a development environment designed as an educational resource for programming classes using Java, C++ or Python.
+It can be used independently through a) a Jupyter client connected to port `8888:tcp` or b) using the VSCode IDE with the devcontainer plugin.

+### Using a Jupyter client